kejriwalrahul/FastAI/Parallel SSS/README.txt

 		b) With streams optimization: About 7-8 seconds
 		c) With streams and reducing thread divergence: About 6-7 seconds
 		d) Without streams but with reduced thread divergence: About 8 seconds

-Description of files:
+For connect4, having a multiple of 32(warp size) of threads gave better performance Description of files:

 	GameInterfaces/